mcpython4-coding/Documentation/mcpython/common/world/Chunk.md

             variable self.dimension

             variable self.position
+                The position of the chunk

             variable self.is_ready
-                used when the chunks gets invalid or is loaded at the moment
+                Used when the chunks gets invalid or is loaded at the moment

             variable self.visible
-                used when the chunk should be visible
+                Indicated that the chunk is shown to the player
+                todo: client-only

             variable self.loaded
-                used if load success
+                Indicated that the chunk is loaded

             variable self.generated
-                used if generation success
+                Indicates that the chunk is generated

             variable self.dirty
-                if the chunk was modified since last save
+                Indicated that the chunk was modified

         function entity_iterator(self) -> typing.Iterable

-            Returns an iterable of entities in this chunk

         function tick(self)